Energy-optimal Three-dimensional Path-following Control of Autonomous Underwater Vehicles under Ocean Currents: Performance evaluation

-The performance of two control strategies under five different flow conditions are summarized in Table~\ref{table:Performance comparison with the 3D LOS-based approach}.
-Note that since the scale of both missions are small, the current velocities are set as constant in all simulations.
+The performance of two control strategies under five different flow conditions is summarized in Table~\ref{table:Performance comparison with the 3D LOS-based approach}.
+Note that since the scale of both missions is small, the current velocities are set as constant in all simulations.
 The vehicle trajectories in the lawnmower-type and inspection mission for the case where $[V_c^x, V_c^y] = [0.0417,0.0963]~\si{m/s}$ are given in Fig.~\ref{fig:Vehicle trajectory (lawnmower-type mission)} and Fig.~\ref{fig:Vehicle trajectory (spar inspection mission)}, respectively.
 It can be seen that both approaches can sequentially visit all the waypoints and follow the desired paths.
 The proposed approach reduces vehicle propulsion energy compared to the LOS-based approach on both mission profiles under all current conditions.
-An average of $13.81 \%$ reduction in the energy consumption is achieved.
-On the downside, the travel time of the proposed approach can be higher as the proposed approach only aims at minimizing the energy consumption.
+An average of $13.81 \%$ reduction in energy consumption is achieved.
+On the downside, the travel time of the proposed approach can be higher as the proposed approach only aims at minimizing energy consumption.
 In addition, since the proposed approach does not enforce a small depth tracking error until it is close to the desired waypoint in the horizontal plane, the depth tracking error can be large when the vehicle is far from the desired waypoint (see Fig.~\ref{fig:Vehicle trajectory (lawnmower-type mission)} and Fig.~\ref{fig:Vehicle trajectory (spar inspection mission)}), leading to a larger 3D cross-track error.
+To better understand the characteristics of an energy-efficient maneuver, the energy used to control the motion in different DOFs for the solutions in Fig.~\ref{fig:Vehicle trajectory (lawnmower-type mission)} is also provided in Fig.~\ref{fig:Energy analysis (lawnmower-type mission)}, which leads to the following observations: \begin{itemize} \item The proposed energy approximation can capture the major trade-off in propulsion energy during a path following mission, leading to reduced energy use for surge, heave, and pitch controls. \item The proposed approach can not ensure energy reduction for yaw control as the energy approximation in \eqref{eq:energy approximation} does not consider the yaw energy consumption. \item Employing non-zero relative heave velocities results in more energy-efficient maneuvers.
+Compared to the 3D LOS-based control, the proposed approach reduces energy by consuming more heave energy and less surge and pitch energy, which implies a larger heave speed, a lower surge speed, and a smaller pitch angle. \end{itemize}